danuw/pico-w-plasma2040/README.md

 - [X] inital web admin
 - [ ] use async to ensure the rainbow pattern is animated
 - [ ] add images to the readme
+- [ ] allow to select a list of colours from a pallette, and select the patten that goes with them to display a complex gaphic from the web graphic
+- [ ] save patterns

+# Contributions

+Keen to contribute?
+Please feel free to propose PRs and tag me